LogtalkDotOrg/logtalk3/tools/NOTES.md

 with selected backend Prolog compiler profilers that are not portable.

-The `tutor` tool is also not loaded by default given its useful mainly for users that need help in understanding compiler warning and error messages.
+The `tutor` tool is also not loaded by default given its useful mainly for new users that need help understanding compiler warning and error messages.

-The `wrapper` tool is also not loaded by default given its beta status.
+The `wrapper` tool is also not loaded by default given its specialized purpose and beta status.

 To load a specific tool, either change your Prolog working directory to the tool folder and then compile and load the corresponding loader utility file or simply use library notation as argument for the compiling and loading predicates.
 For example:

 	| ?- logtalk_load(lgtunit(loader)).